Bodhidharma: Popular traditions

 Several contemporary popular traditions also exist regarding Bodhidharma's origins.
 An Indian tradition regards Bodhidharma to be the third son of a Pallava king from Kanchipuram.
 This is consistent with the Southeast Asian traditions which also describe Bodhidharma as a former South Indian Tamil prince who had awakened his kundalini and renounced royal life to become a monk.
-The Tibetan version similarly characterises him as a dark-skinned siddha from South India.
-Conversely, the Japanese tradition generally regards Bodhidharma as Persian.
+The Tibetan version similarly characterises him as a South Indian.
+Conversely, the Japanese tradition generally regards Bodhidharma as a red-haired Persian.

 Practice and teaching

 Two Entrances and Four Practices

 Bodhidharma is traditionally seen as introducing a Mahayana Buddhist practice of dhyana (meditation) in China.
-According to modern scholars like the Japanese scholar of Chan Yanagida Seizan generally hold that the Two Entrances and Four Practices (二入四行論) is the only extant work that can be attributed to Bodhidharma and as such this is the main source for our knowledge of his teaching.
+According to modern scholars, like the Japanese scholar of Chan Yanagida Seizan, generally hold that the Two Entrances and Four Practices (二入四行論) is the only extant work that can be attributed to Bodhidharma and as such, this is the main source for our knowledge of his teaching.

 According to this text, Bodhidharma taught two "entrances" to the Dharma.
-The first is a subitist teaching that directly apprehends the ultimate principle or true nature of reality (buddha-nature).
+The first is a subitist teaching that directly apprehends the ultimate principle, that is, the true nature or buddha-nature.
 The second entrance deals with four practices: (1) accepting all our sufferings as the fruit of past karma, (2) accept our circumstances with equanimity, (3) to be without craving, and (4) to let go of wrong thoughts and practice the six perfections.

-According to Yanagida Seizan, the first "entrance of principle", was subitist teaching which derives from the sudden enlightenment thought of Tao-sheng, while the four practices are a reworking of the "four foundations of mindfulness", which were popular in the late Six Dynasties period Buddhist meditation circles.
+According to Yanagida Seizan, the first "entrance of principle", was a subitist teaching which derives from the sudden enlightenment thought of Tao-sheng; while the four practices are a reworking of the "four foundations of mindfulness", which were popular in the late Six Dynasties period Buddhist meditation circles.